generhim/mongowrap/README.md

 #MongoWrap
 Wraps native node mongoDB driver, to provide persistent authenticated connection and routines useful to the construction of RESTful interfaces.
-MongoWrap's primary goal is to provide a wrapper for the more generic calls & persisted connection, but not to block native "db" calls (i.e., best of both worlds).
+MongoWrap's primary goal is to provide a wrapper for the more generic calls & persisted connection, but not block any native "db" functionality (i.e., best of both worlds).

 ###MongoWrap API
 ######Basics